 The language arts curriculum will focus on the acquisition and application of oral, reading, writing and aural comprehension skills in both English and French.
 In this context, we will provide materials and instruction to increase the complexity of vocabulary and content as methods of preparing students for challenging academic and career environments.

-French Language Arts: Research shows that in addition to Integrated Content and Language Development (discussed below in this section) and second-language (subsequently referred to as L2) instruction in multiple subjects, there remains a need for formal L2 instruction to achieve native-like fluency and grammatical precision.
+French Language Arts: Curriculum elements in French will align with the educational standards of the Ministry of Education in France and authentic materials will be brought in from Francophone countries to support student learning.
+Research shows that in addition to Integrated Content and Language Development and second-language (subsequently referred to as L2) instruction in multiple subjects, there remains a need for formal L2 instruction to achieve native-like fluency and grammatical precision.
 FASDenver plans to use leveled books that are available in French from Reading A-Z. Leveled books are a component of differentiated instruction and can be used in guided reading and small-group instruction.
 FASDenver also plans to use materials such as Alpha-Jeunes: Trousse d’Evaluation de Lecture (“Alpha-Youth: Kit for Reading Evaluation”) as reading resources in grades one and two.
 For literacy building curricula, FASDenver plans to employ materials such as Envol en littératie (“Literacy in Flight”) for grades K-2 and L’île aux Mots (“The Island of Words”) for grades 3-5.